• Skip to primary navigation

 Queso Blanco is a creamy and mild cheese dip that creatively enhances many Mexican dishes like burritos, tacos, nachos, and quesadillas.

-Its subtle taste allows it to be paired with other bold flavors seamlessly.
+Its subtle taste allows it to be paired with other bold flavors smoothly.

 On the other hand, Salsa con Queso is a spicier version of queso dip that has chunky tomatoes, onions and peppers as additions.